-Insurance underwriters decide if applications for insurance cover (risks) should be accepted and, if so, what the terms of that acceptance are.
+Insurance underwriters decide if applications for insurance cover should be accepted and, if so, what the terms and conditions of that acceptance are

-Insurance underwriters work closely with actuaries, risk and claims managers to ensure a balance between attracting and retaining customers through competitive insurance premiums (fees) and being able to cover any potential losses from claims.
+Working closely with actuaries, brokers, and risk and claims managers, you'll strike and maintain a balance between attracting and retaining customers through competitive insurance premiums and being able to cover any potential losses from claims.

 Types of insurance

 Most underwriters specialise in one type of insurance.
 The main types of insurance are:

 - general insurance - household, pet, motor, travel